 New Blood Art is a UK-based gallery and cultural ecosystem established in 2004 by art educator, curator and psychotherapist Sarah Ryan.
+More than a sales platform, it encompasses an emerging art prize in collaboration with UK-wide Fine Art programmes, consultancy, foundation, and education.
 With a dual structure comprising a commercial gallery and a philanthropic wing in formation, the organisation is dedicated to identifying and sustaining early-career artists with long-term potential.

 New Blood Art’s origin story can be read here.